 What Are The Various Causes Of Cold Sores?

-Herpes simplex virus (HSV) – HSV-1 and HSV-2 are a highly contagious virus that is primarily responsible for the cold sores.
+Herpes simplex virus (HSV) – HSV-1 and HSV-2 are a highly contagious virus that is primarily responsible for cold sores.
 These can be easily transmitted with direct close contact.
 Once this virus enters the body, it remains inactive most of the time.
 But, if it triggers, it leads to cold sores.

 You might experience one outbreak and after that, no reoccurrence.
 But few people may experience two to three outbreaks each year.
 When the virus remains dormant, it never outbreaks leading to cold sores.